micronaut-projects/micronaut-gradle-plugin/README.md

         // Sets the group.
         // This should be th same as the groupId in the POM group project.group
-        // Sets the packages containing in any custom Micronaut
+        // Sets the Java package names containing any custom Micronaut
         // meta annotations (new annotations annotated with say @Around).
         // Generally used only for advanced cases such as defining new AOP
         // advice.
 If omitted however, incremental annotation processing